Sun Wukong: Chaos in Heaven

 During the preparations for the Royal Banquet, Sun Wukong sneaks in to taste the fine foods and drink royal wine.
 In a tipsy state, the Monkey King roams Heaven while all the gods and goddesses are on their way to the banquet.
 He reaches high levels of the palace that the authorities of Heaven leave unguarded, for they can only be accessed by deities of the highest and purest spiritual power.
 Upon realizing that he is at the top of the 33 layers of the heavenly palace, Sun Wukong steals and consumes Laozi's Pills of Immortality and Xi Wangmu's Peaches of Immortality, takes the remainder of the Jade Emperor's royal wine, and then escapes back to his kingdom in preparation for his rebellion.

 The Jade Emperor refuses to accept Gold Star's counsel to find another peaceful way to deal with Sun Wukong and orders his forces to mobilize.
 Laughing continuously and fully enjoying himself, and with a combination of martial prowess, guile, and quick-witted creative responses to many different types of powerful Heavenly weapons used against him, the Monkey King single-handedly defeats the Army of Heaven's 100,000 celestial warriors, all 28 constellations, Nezha, and all of the Four Heavenly Kings.

-Then Guanyin, the Boddhisattva of Mercy and her disciple Muzha/Moksha arrive.
+Then Guanyin, the Boddhisattva of Mercy, and her disciple Muzha/Moksha arrive.
 Guanyin sends Muzha to inspect the situation and fight Sun Wukong.
-Muzha is defeated, then Guanyin suggests the Jade Emperor's nephew Erlang Shen fight Wukong.
-Wukong and Erlang are evenly matched and eventually both turn into terrifying figures, which scares Wukong's monkey army away.
-Sun Wukong is disheartened and turns into a fish to run away, then both of them keep shapeshifting to turn into more powerful things than the other, finally Laozi throws his Diamond Jade ring at Wukong from behind while he is fighting, knocking him senseless and enabling Erlang to bind him up.
+Muzha is defeated, and then Guanyin suggests the Jade Emperor's nephew Erlang Shen fight Wukong.
+Wukong and Erlang are evenly matched and eventually, both turn into terrifying figures, which scares Wukong's monkey army away.
+Sun Wukong is disheartened and turns into a fish to run away, then both of them keep shapeshifting to turn into more powerful things than the other, finally, Laozi throws his Diamond Jade ring at Wukong from behind while he is fighting, knocking him senseless and enabling Erlang to bind him up.

-After several failed attempts at execution, Sun Wukong is locked into Laozi's eight-way trigram crucible for 49 days in order to be distilled into an elixir by samadhi fires; this will allow Laozi to regain his pills of longevity.
-The fire of the crucible is hot enough to burn beings of so much unspeakable power, they rival Buddha himself.
+After several failed attempts at execution, Sun Wukong is locked into Laozi's eight-way trigram crucible for 49 days to be distilled into an elixir by samadhi fires; this will allow Laozi to regain his pills of longevity.
+The fire of the crucible is hot enough to burn beings of so much unspeakable power that they rival Buddha himself.